Asian shares mostly fall as rate hikes, China slowdown loom

 The Fed is hoping to raise rates and slow the economy enough to snuff out the highest inflation in four decades, but it risks choking off growth if it goes too far or too quickly.
 Fed chair Jerome Powell has reassured investors by saying the central bank was not “actively considering” an even bigger jump of 0.75 percentage points at its next meeting.

-In energy trading, benchmark U.S. crude gained 43 cents to $110.20 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the basis for pricing oil for international trading, rose 77 cents to $113.16 a barrel.
+In energy trading, benchmark U.S. crude fell 36 cents to $109.41 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the basis for pricing oil for international trading, edged down 12 cents to $112.27 a barrel.

 By YURI KAGEYAMA